wmcfarlan/startup_success/README.md

 ___
 # Analysis methods

 Four separate ```.csv``` files were used in data collection.
 The primary dataset pulled from Data.World and consists of over 63 thousand different startup businesses from many different regions from around the world.
 For my study, I narrowed companies down to the United States only.
 GDP information was pulled from Arcgis, US city population statistics were pulled from Simple Maps, and education data was pulled from a secondary source found on Data.World.
 Primary data analysis was conducted using ```pandas``` and ```numpy```.
-Data visualization was conducted with ```matplotlib```, and ```plotly```.
+Data visualization was conducted with ```matplotlib```, ```seaborn```, and ```plotly```.

-Primary modeling was conducted with Logistic Regression and Random Forest Classifier.
+Primary modeling was conducted with ```sklearn``` Logistic Regression and Random Forest Classifier.
 These models were selected to be used in tandem.
 Logistic Regression is an easily interpretable model giving insightful coefficients, while the Random Forest model provides strong predictive power.
 It is important to note, all models were crossfold validated and tuned for recall as the primary measure.

 Recall was selected as it emphasizes in lowering the false negative rate.
 This is important because a false positive results in missed opportunity (predicting a business will fail but it succeeds), but a false negative results in financial loss for an investment firm.
 If an investment firm is more concerned about opportunity loss, model tuning can be adjusted to emphasize false positives.